 Maryland marijuana doctors only recommend cannabis to patients diagnosed with the qualifying conditions for a medical card.
 Although being diagnosed with a qualifying illness is a crucial requirement for a medical marijuana card in Maryland, it is just one of several requirements.

 How to Qualify for a Medical Marijuana Card in Maryland (MD)

-The Maryland Medical Cannabis Commission determines the list of qualifying conditions for a medical card in Maryland.
-As a result, only patients diagnosed with one of these qualifying conditions may qualify for a medical card in Maryland.
-They include:
+The Maryland Medical Cannabis Commission determines which ailments make it to the list of conditions.
+Currently, the qualifying conditions for a medical card in Maryland include:

 - Post-traumatic stress disorder (PTSD)

 - Severe or chronic pain

 - Persistent or severe muscle spasms

 - A chronic medical condition that is severe and for which other treatments have been ineffective.

 Maryland Medical Marijuana Program